Install PySCF#

 This install method compiles and links C extensions against the libraries in your system.
 See 3) Build from source for a full list of prerequisites.
 If you would like to tune the CMake compilation parameters, you can set them with the environment variable CMAKE_CONFIGURE_ARGS, for example:

-$ export CMAKE_CONFIGURE_ARGS="-DBUILD_MARCH_NATIVE=ON"
+$ export CMAKE_CONFIGURE_ARGS="-DBUILD_MARCH_NATIVE=ON -DBLA_VENDOR=Intel10_64lp_seq"

 See CMake options for more details about CMake configuration.

-3) Build from source
+3) Build from source#

 Prerequisites for manual install are